 - Credibility.
 Credibility subject lines come in two different forms.
 The first is more of a case study style along the lines of, “See how Acme Corp. generated 10 times more leads.”
 The second type relies more on authority with subject lines like, “Dynamics 365 experts agree.”
 While they differ slightly in their approach, both rely on building credibility and providing proof of a product or service’s effectiveness to encourage opens and conversions.
 You can also try using your own organization as the case study or the authority, depending on the campaign and audience.

 - How to.
 Subject lines that start with “How to” might seem boring or predictable, but they are enduring for a reason – they work.
 Those two little words let recipients know from the get-go that the email they are about to read is going to teach them something.
-Everyone likes learning new things that are related to their interests, so while they may seem a little dull, subject lines like “How to crush your sales goals in 2018” or “How to be a more patient parent” are straightforward, effective and cut through the inbox clutter.
+Everyone likes learning new things that are related to their interests, so while they may seem a little dull, subject lines like “How to crush your sales goals this quarter” or “How to be a more patient parent” are straightforward, effective and cut through the inbox clutter.